In this section

 Department Chair: Marie C. Marianetti (Carman Hall, Room 202B)

-Undergraduate Advisor: Marie Marianetti (Carman Hall, Room 297); Robert Valentine (Carman Hall, Room 229).
+Undergraduate Advisors: Marie Marianetti (Carman Hall, Room 297); Robert Valentine (Carman Hall, Room 229)

 Department Faculty: Distinguished Professor: Joseph W. Dauben; Professors: Evelyn B. Ackerman, Timothy Alborn, Jose Luis Rénique; Associate Professors: Martin J. Burke, Dina Le Gall, Marie C. Marianetti, Andrew W. Robertson, Duane Tananbaum; Assistant Professors: Cindy Lobel, Robyn C. Spencer, William Wooldridge, Amanda Wunder; Lecturer: Robert T. Valentine